Steliana Nistor: 2008 and the Olympics

-In 2008, she competed at the European Championships in Clermond-Ferrand, France.
-She qualified second and fifth on beam and uneven bars finals, respectively and placed ten on floor and vault.
-She won gold with the team, silver on the uneven bars and after a fall she placed 6th on beam finals.
-Had there been a senior all around competition, Steliana would have won the title with her 60.700, highlighted by a 15.400 on bars (toe-on-1 and 1/2 to Jaeger; toe-on-Tkatchev-Pak) and 15.800 on beam (flip-flop full).
+In 2008, she competed at the European Championships in Clermont-Ferrand, France.
+She qualified second and fifth on beam and uneven bars finals, respectively and placed tenth on floor and vault.
+She won gold in the team event, silver on the uneven bars and after a fall, she placed 6th on beam finals.
 A picture of her performing on the floor exercise at these European Championships appeared on the cover of May 2008 International Gymnastics Magazine.